 How long does tea last?
-Many tea lovers share the same question because most of them possess a collection of tea products at home.
-Of course, there’s a good possibility that some teas are far more preferable and therefore are used up more quickly than others.
+Many tea lovers share the same question because most possess an excellent collection of ginger tea or other tea products at home.
+Of course, some teas are likely to be far more preferable and therefore are used up more quickly than others.

 For those who are having these above questions in their mind, this article is for you.